LearnerMahi/StudyPartner/README.md

-download this app and find you =r study partner
+download this app and find your study partner